 If football chants haven’t stripped you of your voice already, spend a night in Saransk in one of the city’s numerous karaoke bars.

-The best selection of songs and refreshments can be found at Broadway, a New York themed karaoke bar in the Belyy Medvd entertainment complex.
+The best selection of songs and refreshments can be found at Broadway, a New York-themed karaoke bar in the Belyy Medved entertainment complex.
 The box is well stocked with both Russian and international hits and the bar is well stocked too.
 There are more than 50 cocktails for you to choose from, all at a reasonable price.

 If you grow tired of belting out karaoke classics, you could always take a short walk to Pub Beerloga, the best pub in the city according to Trip Advisor, or the trendy Chateau nightclub, both of which are located in the same complex.

 Price: Approximately $5.40 for a cocktail (330 RUB)

 “Everything is fine with the preparations in Ekaterinburg when it comes to transport and hotels, of which there is an abundance,” said Alexey Sorokin, CEO of the Yekaterinburg Organising Committee.

 Sorokin isn’t wrong.
 While many of Yekaterinburg’s hotels are sold out on days throughout the tournament, there are still plenty of places with rooms available.
 Finding somewhere to stay isn’t the problem, but with Russian hotels accused of hiking prices by up to 18,000%, cost certainly is.

 If you’re going to pay out, you might as well get the best.
 FIFA recommends the Hyatt Regency, Yekaterinburg’s second best hotel.
 However, visitors to the city prefer design hotel Renomme, according to Trip Advisor.

 The prices are far more reasonable (5,400 RUB compared to 18,000 RUB at the Hyatt Regency), the service is better, and you will be located just over 10 minutes from the Central Stadium by car, or 30 minutes on foot.